3D Small Object Detection with Dynamic Spatial Pruning: Approach

 \section{Approach}

-In this section, we describe our DSPDet3D for 3D small object detection.
-We first summarize the key factors to improve the performance of 3D small object detection.
-Then we show the overall framework of DSPDet3D.
-Finally we detail the training process for our dynamic spatial pruning module.
+In this section, we describe our DSPDet3D for efficient 3D small object detection.
+We first revisit the multi-level 3D detector and analyze the computational cost distribution.
+Then we propose dynamic spatial pruning with theoretical analysis on how to prune features without affecting detection performance.
+Finally we design DSP module according to the theoretical analysis and use it to construct DSPDet3D.